Loop3D/GeoSubSampler/README.md

 - GeoPandas
 - NumPy
 - Random and time modules for statistical operations
+- rtree for polyline merging

 ## License

-This program is free software under the GNU General Public License v2.0 or later.
+This program is free software under the MIT License.

 ## Author